DiegoAxSanchez/CalculatorAndroid/README.md

 Created by https://github.com/easy-tuto
 modified by Diego Sanchez

-j'ai suiviu exactement le tutoriel sur youtube petits changements :    - string ressources
+changes :     - @string res
-                        - changement de couleurs
+              - changed colors
               - divided by zero special case
               - switch instead of if.. if.. if
               - add 1/x, +/-, sqrt, %